2100 accredited US Universities for Graduate Programs. 400+ specializations.

 Some professors advance to high-level administrative positions, such as dean or president.
 For information on deans and other administrative positions, see the profile on postsecondary education administrators.
 For more information about college and university presidents, see the profile on top executives.

 Critical-thinking skills.
 To conduct original research and design experiments, postsecondary teachers need to analyze information logically.

 Interpersonal skills.
 Postsecondary teachers need to work well with others for tasks such as instructing students and serving on committees.

 Resourcefulness.
 Postsecondary teachers must be able to present information in a way that students will understand.
 They need to adapt to the different learning styles of their students and be able to use technology for lessons or assignments.

 Speaking skills.
 Postsecondary teachers need good communication skills to present lectures and provide feedback to students.

 Writing skills.
 Postsecondary teachers need strong writing ability to publish original research and analysis.

 |Job Title||What they do||How to become one|

-|Kinesiology and Exercise Science||Exercise physiologists develop fitness and exercise programs that help patients recover from chronic diseases and improve cardiovascular function, body composition, and flexibility.||Exercise physiologists typically need at least a bachelor’s degree.
+|Kinesiology and Exercise Science||Exercise physiologists develop fitness and exercise programs that help injured or sick patients recover.||Exercise physiologists typically need at least a bachelor’s degree.
 Degree programs include science and health-related courses, such as biology, anatomy, kinesiology, and nutrition, as well as clinical work.
 Education Exercise physiologists typically need at least a bachelor’s degree in exercise physiology, exercise science, kinesiology, or a related field.
 Master’s degree programs also are available.|